Oral Cancer: Surgery

 Surgery is a common treatment for oral cancer.
 It’s done to remove as much of the

 cancer as possible.
 You have to be healthy enough to have surgery for it to be a good

 option for you.
-Some types of tumors can’t be removed by surgery.
-Your doctor will
+Some oral cancers can’t be removed with surgery.
+It depends on where

 Types of surgery for oral cancer

 The type of surgery you have depends on your overall health and the stage of the cancer

 (how big it is and if and where it has spread).
 The surgeon may remove part or all

 of the tumor and a rim of healthy tissue around it.
 Your doctor will explain in detail

 You may have 1 or more of these types of surgery:

 Primary tumor resection.
 The surgeon removes the tissue in your mouth that contains the cancer, along with